sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

  VrfOrch creates VRF in SAI from APP_DB updates from VrfMgrD for the regular VRF configurations.
 RouterOrch fetch this information for programming routes based on VRF.

  ### VnetOrch/VnetRouteOrch
  VnetOrch creates ingress/Egress (based on context) VRF in SAI for a VNET and also maintains the peering list.
 VnetRouterOrch fetch this information for replicating the routes and VxlanOrch uses this for creating encap/decap mappers.
+When app-route-table has new updates for the VNet, VnetRouteOrch gets the VRF ID from VnetOrch and programs SAI.
+ 	- VNET_ROUTE_TABLE is translated to create route entries
+	- VNET_ROUTE_TUNNEL_TABLE is translated to create Nexthop tunnel

  ### IntfMgrD
  IntfMgrD creates the kernel routing interface and enslave it to the VRF L3mdev.
 IntfMgrD waits for VRF creation update in STATE_DB and updates the APP_DB INTF_TABLE with the Vrf name.
 It is recommended to combine IntfSyncd with IntfMgrd.